ChrisClems/EdgeSharp/README.md

 Build [Interop.SolidEdge](https://github.com/ChrisClems/Interop.SolidEdge) (That README update is an old placeholder, ignore it) using a machine with Solid Edge installed.
 Reference the Interop.SolidEdge.dll produced by that project in your EdgeSharp project.
 That should satisfy the dependencies of EdgeSharp.

-Future versions will better integrate the interop library into the EdgeSharp build process.
+Future versions aim to better integrate the interop library into the EdgeSharp build process.